 - The demonstration and loaning out of assistive listening device resources

 - Signposting to communication support (e.g. BSL interpreters or speech-to-text) and other support organisations

 - Assessment/testing of loop systems and signposting to professional installation services and equipment providers

 If you would like to discuss any of these issues or are interested in attending a training session or hosting an event, please contact Tracey.

 Our Deaf Awareness booklet also gives practical suggestions to better enable the inclusion of both Deaf people, and people with hearing impairments.

-The Hear Here! project - an initiative in the diocese to support those with hearing loss.
+Winners of the 2018 FaithAction Health Award - The Hear Here! project - an initiative in the diocese to support those with hearing loss across Surrey and NE Hampshire.
 Training sessions to become a Hearing Champion can be found on the events page https://www.cofeguildford.org.uk/whats-on/events.